hanada-a/Midterm_Project_Team_02/README.md

 ✅ Test data configuration
 ✅ Package structure fixes
 ✅ Compilation error fixes
+✅ UI panels for Admin use case
+✅ Form implementations for CRUD operations
+✅ Input validation and error handling

 ### In Progress:
-🔄 UI panels for Admin use case
-🔄 Form implementations for CRUD operations
-🔄 Input validation and error handling
+🔄

 ### To Do:
-- Complete ManagePersonsJPanel with table and CRUD UI
-- Complete AdministerPersonJPanel form
-- Implement ManageUserAccountsJPanel enhancements
-- Implement Manage Students UI panels
-- Implement Manage Faculty UI panels
-- Add Admin Profile Management panel
 - Testing and validation

 ## Code Attribution